srtfisher/Lockdown-WPAdmin/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to the "Lockdown WP" menu

+*Composer is not required to be setup for installation of this plugin!
+It is simply used for development purposes to provide unit testing.*

 ### FAQ
 **How can we add files to the white list to hide from the public eye?
 We want to have AJAX and use a custom file, but we can't because it hides it from the public.**